 Typically, a Western company will approach a sourcing agency with a product they would like to develop and have mass-produced.
 They’ll send detailed product and project specifications to their dedicated sourcing agent.

-If the product and packaging is already completely designed, the agent will then approach manufacturers in that industry for a quote for making this item.
-If not, many sourcing agencies offer product development and packaging consulting services.
+If the product and packaging are already completely designed, the agent will then approach manufacturers in that industry for a quote for making this item.
+If not, many sourcing agencies offer various trade services that include consulting, product development and packaging services.

 After the client chooses a manufacturer, the sourcing agent will negotiate a contract with that factory that will include the product specifications, payment terms, production time frame, and other details.

 Sourcing companies also have catalogues of items they’ve sourced in the past to provide companies with a starting place.
-Agencies often provide additional support services such as graphic design, testing and certification support, product consolidation, quality control and logistics consulting to ensure smooth production and delivery.
+Agencies often provide additional support and trade services such as conducting quality control and factory audits, graphic design, testing and certification support, product consolidation, and logistics consulting to ensure smooth production and delivery.

 Depending on the sourcing agency, fees are assessed by adding an additional per-item cost to the quote received from a factory, adding a percentage commission to the order, or charging a flat fee.